oak-hu/oak-hu.github.io/index.md

 Welcome!
 My name is Oak.^^Well, <a href='https://offhandquibbles.substack.com/p/quotes-and-quinean-quasi-quotes-quickly'>technically</a>, my name is ‘Oak Hu’ (a five-letter string), while <em>I'm</em> Oak Hu (the person to whom ‘Oak Hu’ refers); but it’s almost always fine to be sloppy.<br><br>My parents named me ‘Oak’ after Oklahoma State University, where they went for graduate school.<br><br>My last name, ‘Hu’, is from the Chinese <cjk>胡</cjk>; appending <cjk>说</cjk> (‘speak’) yields <cjk>胡说</cjk> (‘nonsense’)—naturally, someone named ‘Oak Hu’ does philosophy.^^

 I do mathematics and philosophy—the two armchair disciplines—at Magdalen College, Oxford.

-This summer, I'll be working at Redwood Research.
+This summer, I'll be working at Redwood Research, which I think has the most exciting empirical agendas as well as the best strategic thinking about big-picture risks.

 I occasionally get distracted by weekend projects, like:
 * this [wavefunction](/schrodinger/spirals) visualisation;